California homicide law divides the criminal act of killing another human being into two categories:

 Also, people must register for life as a tier three sex offender if they are convicted of murder while attempting to commit or committing:

 - Lewd acts with a child under 14,

 Read more about the sex registry and SB 384.

 There are many crimes closely related to California’s murder law.
 Some because they are the felonies that trigger the felony-murder rule, and others because they involve the unlawful killing of another.
 These are briefly described below.

 California’s attempted murder laws apply when a defendant:

 - Takes at least one direct (but ineffective) step towards killing another person (or fetus), and

 - Intends to kill that person (or fetus).41

 Example: A husband walks in on his wife in bed with another man.
-Startled and enraged, he kills them right away.
-He acted in the heat of passion.
+Startled and enraged, he kills them right away in the heat of passion.
 This could get a murder charge reduced to manslaughter.